This post may contain affiliate links. Please read our disclosure policy.

 How Many Calories and WW Points in this Slow Cooker French Beef Stew?

-According to my calculations, each serving has 330 calories and
+According to my calculations, each serving has about 330 calories.

 6 SmartPoints (Green plan)